KeerthanaSriram25/First-Repo/README.md

 Steps followed in this assignment:
-1. Create a repository
+1. Created a repository.
 2. Cloned it to a local drive.
-3. Created a js project
+3. Created a js project in it.
-4. Stage -> Committed -> Pushed
+4. Stage -> Committed -> Pushed.